University of Tokyo: Organisation

 The University of Tokyo operates under a centralised administrative structure, with key policies set by the administrative council, which is chaired by the president.
 However, due to the university's historical development as a merger of various institutions, each of the constituent colleges, faculties, and research institutes maintains its own administrative board.
 Today, the University of Tokyo is organised into 10 faculties and 15 graduate schools.

-The leader of the University of Tokyo is known as the president (総長, socho) and it is a substantive leadership role.
+The leader of the University of Tokyo is known as the president (総長, sōchō) and it is a substantive leadership role.
 The president is elected by the university's board council from among the faculty members for a term of six years.
 The current president is Teruo Fujii, a scholar in applied microfluidics, who assumed the role in April 2021 and is expected to serve until March 2027.

 Faculties and graduate schools

 The University of Tokyo's academic structure consists of 10 faculties and their affiliated graduate schools.
 This organisational structure was introduced as a result of reforms in the 1990s.